4.1. Set traffic control (tcset

 Docker:

---docker apply traffic control to a docker container. to use
+--docker apply traffic control to a docker container. to use this option, you will need to specify a container id as 'device' as follows: tcset --container <container id>

 --src-container SRC_CONTAINER